darkeclipz/css/README.md

  * A liberal use of the element selector (`*`) is the hallmark of a comprehensive design system.
    * liberal: _existing in large quantities_.
  * Treat branding/aesthetic and layout as two seperate concerns.
+ * Local or scoped styles can be done with the `#` attribute, because it is limited to one single instance.

 Make sure you don't fix a problem for a specific element, in a specific context, because usually we should be solving the general problem.
 To do so, _utility classes_ are handy, and are defined with the following specific notation: